Plantar Fasciitis Care Management

 Taping can help to decrease the amount of pressure exerted on your ligaments when you are on your feet.
 This can help your plantar fascia to heal and lower the risk of future injury.

 With over 20 years of experience in managing food conditions, My Foot Doctor has discovered that soft, yet highly resilient EVA rubber foot orthotics crafted from 3D computerised scans are the choice option for alleviating plantar fasciitis.

 Our custom foot orthotics are highly contoured, manufactured with precision and typically available on the same day.

 Plantar Fasciitis Surgery

 Most people with plantar fasciitis do not require surgery.
-However, if you have exhausted other less invasive treatments and still experience chronic heel pain, surgery can be a viable option.
+However, if you have exhausted other less invasive care management and still experience chronic heel pain, surgery can be a viable option.